 At the end of this seminar, using Standard Operating Procedures 2, 14, 17, 18, 19, 21, 29, 30, and 31 and Good Measurement Practices 3, 11, and 13, participants will be able to:

 Several notebooks and files (spreadsheets and documents) are provided.

 Successful completion of the Fundamentals of Metrology Seminar AND the Mass Metrology Seminar are required.
 The Volume Metrology seminar is built on the concepts learned during the Fundamentals of Metrology Seminar, applying units, measurement uncertainty, measurement assurance, traceability and Quality Management System concepts as well as the buoyancy concepts and precision mass calibrations that are required for successful completion of gravimetric volume calibrations.

-To receive a Certificate for this course, successful completion requires participants to attend 100 % of the course, actively participate (e.g., take notes, engage in discussions, ask questions), complete all classroom, homework*, and application exercise assignments, submit assigned calibration certificates, and receive at least 70 % on the final written exam.
+To receive a Certificate of Successful Completion for this course, participants are required to attend 100 % of the course, actively participate (e.g., take notes, engage in discussions, ask questions), complete all classroom, homework*, and application exercise assignments, submit assigned calibration certificates, and receive at least 70 % on the final written exam.
 A written final exam will contribute 50 percent of the grade and the class and laboratory exercises will be 50 percent of the grade.
 A passing grade (70 % minimum) on all components of the course is required to obtain a training certificate that indicates “successful completion”.

 *Homework note: students generally report taking one to two hours for homework each night.

-The current registration fee for this seminar is $2,800 and confirmed participants will be sent payment instructions.
-This fee does not cover travel, lodging or meal expenses.
+The current registration fee for this seminar is $2,800.
+The payment deadline for this seminar is Monday, May 17, 2021.
 Registration fees for State weights and measures regulatory officials and metrologists are funded by NIST OWM.